hostapd Addon to add a WiFi hotspot to IPFire

 The package manager is called "pakfire" and can be invoked from the console as well as from the WUI.

 To use the WUI navigate to ">> IPFire >> Pakfire".
 There is a section labeled "Available Addons:" where you can find "hostapd" amongst the various add-ons.
-Select "hostapd" and then click on the "+" sign below the add-on box.
-Confirm the installation.
+Select "hostapd" and click on "Install", then confirm the installation.

 Wireless Settings

 When pakfire installs hostapd, it adds a new page to the WUI.
-Navigate to this page via ">> IPFire >> WLanAP".
+Navigate to this page via ">> IPFire >> Wireless Access Point".
 On this page the wireless network can be turned on and off and you can find all the settings for the initial configuration.

 • SSID: Enter a name for your wireless network.
 This should be different to any nearby networks.